-We are the second largest provider of privatized correctional and detention facilities worldwide, the largest provider of community-based re-entry services; youth services and electronic monitoring services in the U.S. corrections industry.
-We believe these leading market positions and our diverse and complimentary service offerings enable us to meet the growing demand from our clients for comprehensive services throughout the entire corrections lifecycle.
+We are the second largest provider of privatized correctional and detention facilities worldwide, and the largest provider of community-based re-entry services, youth service and electronic monitoring services in the

+United States corrections industry.
+We believe these leading market positions and our diverse and complementary service offerings enable us to meet the growing demand from our clients for comprehensive services throughout the entire corrections lifecycle.
 Our continuum of care enables us to provide consistency and continuity in case management, which we believe results in a higher quality of care for offenders, reduces recidivism, lowers overall costs for our clients, improves public safety and facilitates successful reintegration of offenders back into society.